Ryuker/beginner-tailwind/_notes/beginner-tailwind.md

   - if you're at 100 might want to use a large number like 800 for the text.
   - best to play around

+ ## utility classes
+ - we can use `space-y-3` on the parent div to space out the children.
+  - this is utility class of tailwind, this way margin doesn't have to be specified on the child elements.

+ ## pseudo classes
+ -

 left vid at: 01:24:47